PMI-ACP® Certification Eligibility Requirements: Everything You Should Know about the Exam

-In this article, we’ll look at the eligibility requirements for a PMI-ACP, and you can find out what steps to take to prepare for the exam.
+In this article, we’ll look at the eligibility requirements for the PMI-ACP certification, and you can find out what steps to take to prepare for the exam.
 Before we learn more about the exam requirements, let’s first learn more about the PMI-ACP exam itself.

 The PMI-ACP Exam

 The PMI-ACP exam focuses specifically on Agile practices and how to be a successful Agile project manager.
 The exam itself is 120 multiple choice questions and you have three hours to complete the exam.
-The cost for PMI Members is $435, while the cost for non-members is $495.
+The cost for Project Management Institute (PMI) members is $435, while the cost for non-members is $495.

 Once you have met the following requirements and passed the exam, you must continue your education, earning 30 professional development units every year to maintain your certification.
 Professional development units are training courses focused on Agile project management.